(updated August 2016)

 Georgia Southern, 1994

-Charlton “CY” Young, a veteran coach and one of the top recruiters in the nation, is in his third season as an assistant coach under Leonard Hamilton at Florida State.
+Young is in his fourth season as an assistant coach under Leonard Hamilton at Florida State.
 He is a veteran basketball man who has helped coach three teams into the NCAA Tournament.
-In his first two years at Florida State, Young has helped recruit two of the top classes in school history including the Seminoles’ 2015 class which was ranked as the third best class in the nation.
+In his first three years at Florida State, Young has helped recruit two of the top classes in school history including the Seminoles’ 2015 class which was ranked as the third best class in the nation.

-During his first two seasons at Florida State, he helped coach the Seminoles to the semifinals of the NIT, has coached four All-ACC selections and helped Florida State cement itself as the third winningest program in the ACC in the last 10 seasons.
+During his first three seasons at Florida State, he helped coach the Seminoles to the semifinals of the NIT (in 2014), has coached one NBA first round Draft selection (Malik Beasley), four All-ACC selections, two All-ACC Freshman team selections and helped Florida State cement itself as the third winningest program in the ACC in the last 11 seasons.
+The Seminoles’ 2016-17 roster includes Jonathan Isaac – a player who is consider by many to be to the top recruit in Florida State history.

 As a coach and a player at the highest levels of college basketball during his career, Young has developed a shining reputation as one of the standout people in the coaching profession.
 He has crafted his reputation through hard work, a stellar eye for talent and the incredible ability to help each player he coaches become the best they can be at everything they want to accomplish – both on and off of the basketball court.
 As a player, he was an all-conference performer who played professionally.
 As a coach, he has made it his mission to help the players he coaches achieve the same lofty goals.